Y-R-A-V-R-5/DownScaleXR/README.md

 - A **LeNet-style CNN** was used to minimize confounding factors.
 - Modern architectures (**ResNet, MobileNet, EfficientNet**) were intentionally avoided.
-- Skip connections, depth-wise convolutions, and compound scaling dilute the observable effect of early downsampling.
+- Skip connections, depthwise convolutions, and compound scaling dilute the observable effect of early downsampling.

-**This project isolates downsampling behavior — not representation capacity.**
+**This project isolates downsampling behavior — not representational capacity.**

 ---